Nikon D300 vs Sony A900

 |14.||Panasonic S1||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D300 and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the A900 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the A900 was followed by the Sony A99.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Sony A900 Manual.
+Further information on the features and operation of the D300 and A900 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Sony A900 Manual.